Bigas Luna

-José Juan Bigas Luna (19 March 1946 – 5 April 2013) was a Catalan film director, designer and artist.
+José Juan Bigas Luna (19 March 1946 – 5 April 2013) was a Spanish film director, designer and artist.
 His films are typically characterised by a strong emphasis on the erotic, often related to food, something for which he admitted a strong passion.
-His work often explores and parodies clichés of Spanish identity, but he had an international career and has made films in Spanish, Catalan, Italian, French and English.
+His work often explores and parodies clichés of Spanish identity, but he had an international career and made films in Spanish, Catalan, Italian, French and English.

 Biography

 Early career

-Luna was born on March 19, 1946 in Barcelona.
+Bigas Luna was born on March 19, 1946, in Barcelona.